johngao2/favorita_modelling_w_spark/README.md

 In-Memory LightGBM              | 0.604507              |

 #### Conclusion
 As expected, LightGBM performed the best.
-However, our other models came pretty close, which means that I probably didn't make and huge errors in the modelling process.
+However, our other models came pretty close, which means that I probably didn't make any huge errors in the modelling process.
 Great success!